verida/vault-mobile/README.md

 ### Build and and Deploy iOS version using Xcode

 1. **Select Scheme**: Open your Xcode project and click on the scheme dropdown in the top left corner.
-   - Choose "Verida.development" for development and debugging.
+   - Choose "Development" for development and debugging.
-   - Choose "Verida.staging" for testing in a staging environment.
+   - Choose "Staging" for testing in a staging environment.
-   - Choose "Verida" for the production app build.
+   - Choose "Production" for the production app build.

 <br/>